HOPE: Helping Other People Eat

 Greenville Area Blessing Boxes (aka Little Free Pantries)

-Click on the links to get directions to each box.
+Click on the links to get directions for each box.
 Please understand that Information has been compiled over time and is not routinely verified.
 Locations may close down, be temporarily unavailable, or change.
 Contact me with any updates or additions.

 This list is specifically for Blessing Boxes.
 For a list of Greenville County Food Resources such as food banks and food share programs, click here.